Best Air Purifier for Smoke (2026): 7 Tested Picks for Wildfire & Indoor Smoke

 Performance: 350 CFM smoke CADR in rooms up to 540 sq ft.
 Energy Star certified, consuming less power than most competitors at equivalent performance levels.

-Downsides: No air quality sensor or auto mode — you manually set the fan speed.
+Downsides: No air quality sensor or auto mode, so you manually set the fan speed.
 No app connectivity or smart features.
 The carbon filter is adequate for moderate smoke but may be overwhelmed during extreme wildfire events (AQI 400+).

 How to Choose the Right Smoke Air Purifier